1rach/flutter-debug-attach-ios/README.md

 I also used the extension "Tasks: Shell input" because it is not possible without extension to launch shell scripts from attach section configuration in the file launch.json without extensions (am I wrong?).

 ## How does it works ?
-1 - Lauch the main task by pressing <CTRL> + <SHIFT>+P
+1 - Lauch the main task by pressing F5
 2 - Choose the task "1 - FLUTTER IOS DEBUG (getting observatoryUri first)"
 3 - Wait few seconds ;) :

 The debugger will be launched automaticlly.

+Notes :
+when your debugger is running, press SHIFT + F5 to stop the debugger (default vscode shortcut).

+Then you can press twice F5 to relaunch all the tasks.

-NOTE : Don't forget to set correct PATH of your app, and the timeout value (if necessary, default = 300 seconds)
+NOTE : Don't forget to set correct PATH of your app in scripts, and the timeout value (if necessary, default = 300 seconds)

 Happy debugging !